Are You a Late Bloomer in Life?

-The term late bloomer took on an enlarged meaning for me not too long ago.
-In early winter this year, I noticed that the butterfly bush in our simple, backyard perennial garden had really blossomed and grown.
+The term late bloomer took on an enlarged meaning for me last year.
+In early winter, I noticed that the butterfly bush in our simple, backyard perennial garden had really blossomed and grown.
 And I kept seeing a lone yellow butterfly fluttering around it, pausing every now and then to taste of the plant’s sweet nectar.

 A little late for the season for both bush and insect, I thought.